SWNRG/rpl_link_coloring/README.md

 The demo paper describing the CORAL console used to run the above, can be found in https://youtu.be/_2QHdlCCfzk The first paper implementing some of the above was presented in Globecom 2017.
 It can be found in https://bit.ly/2CWfbEG.

-An early version of the paper implementing this can be found here.
+An early version of the paper implementing this can be found in https://ieeexplore.ieee.org/document/8832178.